 Next, are the secured creditors having a floating lien.

 Last are the unsecured creditors.

 Floating Lien is a pretty useful tool that retailers have to get funds for their operations.
-This charge involves lower risk as the company doesn’t risk their fixed asset.
+His charge involves lower risk as the company doesn’t risk its fixed asset.
 Moreover, the company has freedom over the use of the assets.
-Since the composition, quantity, and value keep changes under the floating lien, the lender puts a clause while lending.
+Since the composition, quantity, and value keep changing under the floating lien, the lender puts a clause while lending.
 The clause mandates that the total value of such assets should not fall below a specified value.
-And this value is arrived at considering a safety margin thought appropriate by the lender, usually ranges between 10-40%, depending upon the nature and the type of assets covered under the floating lien.
+A d this value is arrived at considering a safety margin thought appropriate by the lender, usually ranges between 10-40%, depending upon the nature and the type of assets covered under the floating lien.